 Fort Worth Dog Bite Lawyer

 Dogs are beloved pets across the country and beyond.
 Unfortunately, that does not mean dog attacks never happen.
 According to the American Veterinary Medical Association (AVMA), more than 4.5 million people are bitten by dogs every year nationwide.
-Of the 800,000 dog-bite victims who receive medical treatment each year, half are children.
+Of the 800,000 dog bite accident victims who receive medical treatment each year, half are children.
+Hire a Fort Worth dog bite lawyer for your dog bite injury for your injury claims.

 If you were injured in a dog attack, you are likely entitled to a wide variety of legal compensation.
-At The Wilhite Law Firm, our experienced attorneys are ready to evaluate your case and help you fight for the compensation you deserve.
-Contact us today for a free consultation with a Fort Worth dog-bite injury lawyer.
+At The Wilhite Law Firm, our experienced dog bite attorneys in Fort Worth are ready to evaluate your case.
+We can, as personal injury attorneys, help you fight for the compensation you deserve.
+Contact us today for a free consultation with a Fort Worth dog bite attorney.

 How Can a Dog Owner Be Held Liable When Their Dog Attacks?

-Unlike most states, Texas does not have a statute on the books specifically dealing with civil liability for dog bites.
+Unlike most states, Texas does not have a statute specifically dealing with civil liability for recovering compensation for emotional distress and for physical pain and injuries from dog bites.
 Even so, dog owners can still be held liable for compensating injured victims when their dogs attack.
 This section discusses each route to liability in turn.

 1. “One-Bite Rule”

-Strict liability means that the pet owner is automatically liable for attacks if they knew or should have known about the dog’s aggressive tendencies.
+Strict liability means that the pet owner is automatically liable for substantial compensation for attacks if they knew or should have known about the dog’s aggressive tendencies.
 Plaintiffs need not prove anything else to secure compensation.
-As the name of the rule suggests, one incident of attack or show of aggression is enough to put a dog owner on notice.
+As the name suggests, one incident of attack or show of aggression is enough to put a dog owner on notice.

 2. Negligence

 Even if a dog never attacked someone or behaved aggressively before, its owner can still be held liable for injuries caused by their pet.
-However, because owners in these situations have no reason to know of the animal’s aggressive tendencies, they will not be held strictly liable for an attack.
+However, because owners of friendly dogs in these situations have no reason to know any of the animal’s aggressive behavior or tendencies, they will not be held strictly liable for an attack.

-However, in cases where a dog owner violated an animal control law, injured plaintiffs may argue negligence per se.
-According to this legal theory, if someone violates a law specifically designed to keep people safe, the violation may serve as automatic evidence of negligence when it leads to an injury.
-For example, an owner who violates a leash law by allowing their dog to roam freely near a playground may be held negligent per se if the dog attacks a child at play.
+However, in most other personal injury trial law cases where a dog owner violated an animal control law, injured plaintiffs may argue negligence per se.
+According to this legal theory, if someone violates a law specifically designed to keep people safe, the violation may serve as automatic evidence of negligence.
+It can then lead to personal injury trial for a dog bite victims to pursue compensation in an a personal injury claim.
+For example, an owner who violates a leash law by allowing their dog to roam freely near a playground.
+If they do so, they may be held negligent per se if the dog attacks a child at play.

 3. Criminal Liability

-Though Texas does not have a civil statute dealing with dog-bite liability, it does have a criminal negligence statute for dog attacks.
-Specifically, a dog owner may be criminally prosecuted if they:
+Though Texas does not have a civil statute or Texas dog bite law specifically dealing with a dog owner for dog bite lawyer or liability, it does have a criminal negligence statute for dog attacks.
+Specifically, a dog owner may be criminally prosecuted worth dog bite if they:

 - Know that their dog is dangerous and the dog seriously injures another person without provocation while outside of a secure enclosure.

-Violation of these laws is a third-degree felony if the dog injures the victim and is elevated to a second-degree felony if the victim is killed.
+Violation of these laws is a third-degree felony if the dog injures the victim.
+In addition, the penalty is elevated to a second-degree felony if the victim is killed.
 Penalties are steep.
 A third-degree felony may result in 2-10 years imprisonment, and a second-degree felony may result in 2-20 years imprisonment.
 Both may also result in up to $10,000 in fines.
+Hire a dog bite lawyer in Fort Worth to discuss how you can prevent criminal liability from a dog bite case.

 Does Fort Worth Have Local Dog Control Regulations?

 Yes, Fort Worth has many animal control laws in place, including for dogs deemed to be “aggressive” or “dangerous.”
 At all times, owners of aggressive dogs must restrain their pets on a leash in their immediate control or within a secure enclosure.
-Contact a Fort Worth personal injury lawyer at The Wilhite Firm today.
+Contact a dog bite attorney in Fort Worth at The Wilhite Law Firm today.

-The rules are much stricter for owners of dangerous dogs.
+The rules are much stricter for other animal owners because of dangerous dogs.
 Essentially, these laws are meant to protect the general population from these animals by discouraging their ownership altogether.
 Owners of these animals must:

 - Restrain their dog at all times on a leash in their immediate control or in a secure enclosure